yas-sim/training_extensions/develop/_sources/guide/tutorials/base/how_to_train/detection.rst.txt

 Object Detection model
 ======================

-This tutorial reveals end-to-end solution from installation to model export and optimization for object detection task on a specific example.
+This tutorial provides a step-by-step guide — from installation to model training — for the object detection task using a specific example.

-To learn more about Object Detection task, refer to :doc:`../../../explanation/algorithms/object_detection/object_detection`.
+To learn more about the object detection task, refer to :doc:`../../../explanation/algorithms/object_detection/object_detection`.

-On this page, we show how to train, validate, export and optimize ATSS model on WGISD public dataset.
+In this tutorial, we demonstrate how to train and validate the **ATSS** model on the publicly available **WGISD** dataset.
+For details on how to export, optimize, and deploy the trained model, refer to :doc:`../export`.

-To have a specific example in this tutorial, all commands will be run on the ATSS model.
-It's a medium model, that achieves relatively high accuracy while keeping the inference fast.
+To provide a concrete example, all commands in this tutorial use the **ATSS** model — a medium-sized architecture that offers a good trade-off between accuracy and inference speed.

-The process has been tested on the following configuration.
+This process has been tested with the following configuration:

 - Ubuntu 20.04
 - NVIDIA GeForce RTX 3090